How to Enroll In a CNA Program near Woodward Iowa

-- Furnishing basic care to patients
+- Furnishing basic services to patients

-- Measuring patient’s vital signs
+- Reading patient’s vital signs

 - Maintaining a record of patient’s health status

-- Cleaning and dressing patients
+- Bathing and dressing patients

 - Serving and aiding patients with meals